Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms

 Brown Bag Ministry – Contact us at email@example.com

-Brown Bag Ministry prepares and distributes brown bag lunches on the 1st and 3rd Saturdays of the month to a low-income senior apartment complex in Durham.
-The ministry allows all ages in a family to participate.
-Families pack lunches together, experience brief communal prayer, and have face-to-face contact with people in need.
+Brown Bag Ministry prepares and distributes brown bag lunches every Saturday morning to a low-income senior citizen apartment community in Durham.
+The ministry welcomes groups and families of all ages to participate.
+Volunteers work together to make sandwiches, pack lunches, gather in brief communal prayer, and experience face-to-face contact with people in need.

 Catholic Parish Outreach – 919-873-0245, Sue Hand 919-846-7954